Thariq5113/Seaker-Alert-App/README.md

 - Data stored in SQLite for history
 - CSV/JSON export of historical data
 - MQTT support for pushing metrics to other devices
-- Basic role-based access: anyone can view, only an admin login can change thresholds
+- Basic role-based access: anyone can view, only an admin login can change thresholds (ADMIN_USERNAME=admin,ADMIN_PASSWORD=admin)
 - Dockerized, and also available as a prebuilt image on Docker Hub
 - Remote server using render URL- https://seaker-alert-app-t5pm.onrender.com